What is Critical Illness Cover?

 - If you stop paying premiums before the end of your plan, your cover will end 30 days after your missed payment

 - The policy won’t pay out in some circumstances eg if you don't truthfully give Legal & General all the information they ask for

 - Critical Illness Cover only covers the specified critical illnesses that meet the definition, for example it does not cover all forms of cancer

 - If you die then the cover will end for a single life policy.
 If you have a joint policy, when the first person dies and makes a valid claim, your Critical Illness Cover policy can continue.

-Please read the Policy Summary for more information.
+Please read the Policy Summary [PDF 113KB] for more information.

 Life Insurance and Critical Illness Cover is provided by Legal & General Assurance Society Limited, Registered Office: One Coleman Street, London, EC2R 5AA (registered in England and Wales no. 166055).
 Legal & General Assurance Society Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 Sainsbury's Bank plc, Registered Office, 33 Holborn, London EC1N 2HT (registered in England and Wales, no. 3279730) is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Register no. 184514).
 Sainsbury's Supermarkets Ltd is an appointed representative of Sainsbury's Bank plc.